There are at least five types of bonds. They each have different sellers, purposes, buyers, and levels of risk vs. return.

 U.S. Treasury Bonds

 Savings bonds are also issued by the Treasury Department.
-These are meant to be purchased by individual investors.
-That's why they are issued in low enough amounts to make them affordable for individuals.
-I bonds are like Savings bonds, except they are adjusted for inflation every six months.
+These bonds are meant to be purchased by individual investors.
+They are issued in low-enough amounts to make them affordable for individuals.
+I bonds are like savings bonds, except they are adjusted for inflation every six months.

 Corporate bonds are issued by all different types of companies.
-They are riskier than government-backed bonds so they offer a higher rate of return.
+They are riskier than government-backed bonds, so they offer higher rates of return.
 They are sold by the representative bank.

 There are three types of corporate bonds:

-- Preferred stocks are technically stocks but act like A-bonds.
-Like bond payments, they pay you fixed dividend at regular intervals.
-They are slightly safer than stocks because holders get paid after bondholders but before common stockholders.
+- Preferred stocks are technically stocks, but they act like bonds.
+They pay you a fixed dividend at regular intervals.
+They are slightly safer than stocks in case of a bankruptcy.
+Holders get paid after bondholders but before common stockholders.

 You don't have to buy an actual bond to take advantage of its benefits.
 You can also buy securities that are based on bonds.
-They include bond mutual funds.
-These are collections of different types of bonds.
-Here's the difference between bonds and bond funds.
+They include bond mutual funds, which are are collections of different types of bonds.

-Bond securities also include bond exchange-traded funds.
-They perform like mutual funds but they don't actually own the underlying bonds.
+Bond securities also include bond exchange-traded funds (ETFs).
+They perform like mutual funds, but they don't actually own the underlying bonds.
 Instead, ETFs track the performance of different classes of bonds.
 They pay out based on that performance.

 - Mortgage-backed securities are based on bundles of home loans.
-Like a bond, they offer a rate of return based on the value of the underlying assets.
+Like bonds, they offer rates of return based on the value of the underlying assets.

-- Collateralized debt obligations are based on auto loans and credit card debt.
-These also include bundles of corporate bonds.
+- Collateralized debt obligations (CDOs) are based on auto loans and credit card debt.
+They also include bundles of corporate bonds.

-- Asset-backed commercial paper are one-year corporate bond packages based on the value of underlying commercial assets such as real estate, corporate fleets or other business property.
+- Asset-backed commercial paper is a one-year corporate bond package.
+The value is based on that of underlying commercial assets.
+These include real estate, corporate fleets, or other business property.

 - Interest rate swaps are contracts that allow bondholders to swap their future interest rate payments.
 They occur between a holder of a fixed-interest bond and one holding a flexible-interest bond.
 They are traded over-the-counter.

-- Total return swaps are like interest rate swaps except the payments are based on bonds, a bond index, an equity index or a bundle of loans.
-(Source: “Introduction to Fixed Income Derivatives,” Ennis Knupp and Associates.
-“Overview of Derivatives, “ Chicago Board Options Exchange.)
+- Total-return swaps are like interest rate swaps, except the payments are based on bonds, a bond index, an equity index, or a bundle of loans.